JuompanBR/JuompanBR/README.md

 - 🌱 Currently I am Studying Computer Engineering in the University of Buea Cameroon.
 - 💞️ I’m looking to collaborate on Agriculture in future; Using Data Analytics to optimize agricultural yield.
 - 📫 How to reach me goummoboris@gmail.com

+Some of my Web-Based projects are:
+  Peek-a-boo Machine Learning Game: quick-f.000webhostapp.com/mlGame.html